MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     }
 ```

-You’ll notice here that there is a call made to `CorpusPathToAdapterPath` API.
-Before explaining its purpose, it is important to understand that all document and partition locations that the Object Model works with are bound to a “corpus”, the highest-level construct that groups all documents, storage settings, resolution options, etc. we work with.
-The corpus is not aware of implementation details of individual filesystems where the documents or partitions live – that knowledge is hidden in Object Model’s storage layer behind a simple `StorageAdapter` interface.
-This layer maps filesystem-specific paths into a uniform representation we call “corpus path”, which ensures that Object Model stays agnostic of specific peculiarities of different filesystems it reads from or writes to.
-Because of importance of this topic, taking a deeper look into [corpus and adapter documentation](fundamentals.md#the-corpus) will be helpful for the reader.
-With that cleared up, we can see that whenever there is a situation of a client needing the exact location of a document or a partition in their origin filesystems, the corpus-bound paths need to be converted with a call to Object Model's storage layer, function `CorpusPathToAdapterPath`.
-For the example snippet above, if the target filesystem was ADLSg2, the result of the function should be the actual URL of the data partition file.
+You’ll notice that there is a call made to the `CorpusPathToAdapterPath` API.
+Before explaining its purpose, it is important to understand that all document and partition locations that the object model works with are bound to a “corpus”, the highest-level construct that groups all documents, storage settings, resolution options, etc. with which we work.
+The corpus is not aware of the implementation details of the individual filesystems where the documents or partitions live.
+That knowledge is hidden in object model’s storage layer behind a simple `StorageAdapter` interface.
+This layer maps filesystem-specific paths into a uniform representation we call “corpus path”, which ensures that the object model is agnostic of specific details of the different filesystems from which it reads or writes.
+You can take a deeper look into the [corpus and adapter documentation](fundamentals.md#the-corpus) to learn more.

+We can see that whenever a client needs the location of a document or a partition in their filesystems, the corpus-bound paths need to be converted with a call to the object model's storage layer function, `CorpusPathToAdapterPath`.
+In the code snippet earlier, if the target filesystem was ADLSg2, the result of the function should be the actual URL of the data partition file.

-As an exercise for the reader, consider loading the newer "manifest.cdm.json" file.
-You should see that the only change required in such case is changing the input file name, and that the existing flow stays the same.
+If you load the newer "manifest.cdm.json" file.
+You should see that the only change that's required in is a change to the input file name.
+The existing flow stays the same.
 Underneath, the SDK takes care of working with these different formats through the same API.

 ## Persisting the schema

-We've seen how we can load the older "model.json" format file and explore it, but what about writing the model out into files?
-Fortunately, persisting to a desired format is just a matter of selecting the right file name.
-The SDK detects the format based on the file name and activates the proper persistence logic.
+So far, you've seen how to load the older "model.json" format file and explore it, but what about writing the model out into files?
+Fortunately, persisting to a desired format can be done by just selecting the right file name.
+The SDK detects the format based on the file name, and then activates the proper persistence logic.
 If you need to save the schema as a "model.json" file, you will make the following call:

 ```csharp
     await manifest.SaveAsAsync("model.json", true);
 ```

-Or, if you want to save it to a newer format, the name needs to follow pattern "*.manifest.cdm.json", like this:
+Or, if you want to save it to the newer format, the name needs to follow the "*.manifest.cdm.json" pattern, like this:

 ```csharp
     await manifest.SaveAsAsync("mySchema.manifest.cdm.json", true);
 ```

-If the reader's intent is just to do a simple conversion from one format to the other, without fancy schema exploration, the client code will only require the following two lines:
+If the intent is just to do a simple conversion from one format to the other, without additional schema exploration, the client code is just the following two lines:

 ```csharp
     // Convert model.json to manifest.cdm.json